BC Ships Could Soon Be Hitting Fewer Whales Thanks to New Underwater Sensors

 Alexander Dungate in the middle with the other Co-founders of OnDeck.
 Photo Credit: OnDeck Fisheries AI.

-This UBC Student Plans to Revolutionise Fisheries Monitoring With Artificial Intelligence
+This UBC Student Plans to Revolutionise Fisheries Monitoring with Artificial Intelligence

 Dead salmon.

-DFO Knew ‘Abnormal’ Numbers Of Fish Were Dying At Coastal GasLink Construction Sites Even As It Decided To ‘Avoid Monitoring’
+DFO Knew ‘Abnormal’ Numbers of Fish Were Dying at Coastal GasLink Construction Sites Even As It Decided to ‘Avoid Monitoring’